KSW-NewBalance/.github/profile/README.md

 <img src="https://user-images.githubusercontent.com/50831854/216420506-f7569220-8355-4af4-a86b-4119e5426d93.png" width=70% align="center">

 ## Goal of NewBalance
- We're goal is to make the application that monitors the user's running gait.
-We will provide running imformation such as distance, average pace, and total like other existing running applications.
-But why we're project is special is that we will provide the measured foot angle and the first position to step on.
-After IMU sensors and pressure sensor measure the user's running, the data will send to the server.
-After that, the server processes and analyze these data.
-All these process is over, app visualizes these data to help the user keep monitoring your running gait.
+ Our goal is to make an application that monitors the user's running gait.
+We will provide running information such as distance, average pace, and total time of the run much like other existing running applications.
+Unlike other applications, however, we will provide the measured foot angle and the location of the first point of contact.
+After the IMU sensors and pressure sensor measure the user's run, the data will be sent to the server.
+After that, the server will processes and analyze the data.
+Once this process is over, the app will visualize this data to help the user monitor his/her running gait.

-## Why we choose this topic
+## Why we chose this topic
-1. Potential of growth of IoT usage in healthcare is exponentially increasing
+1. Growth potential of IoT usage in healthcare is exponentially increasing
 2. Current lack of research on running gait monitoring & analysis
-3. The reoccuring rate of injury by running is high
+3. The reoccuring rate of injury from running is high

 ## Previous Research Problem
- From research, there were problems of high cost and restrictions on experimental environment.
-Most of the paper that analyzed running posture researched using the motion capture method.
-So they used a bunch of camera to monitor people's gait and treadmill for experimental tool.
- Additionally, there is little running gait monitoring application for actual user.
+ Previous studies were costly and restricted to experimental environments only.
+Most existing related research used motion capture; meaning, they used many cameras and a treadmill to monitor their runners' gait.
+Additionally, there are hardly any running gait monitoring applications for real users.

 ## Our Novelty

 1. **Cost Effective**
-    - Using sensors is cost effective than using motion capture method
+    - Using sensors is cost more effective over using motion capture
-    - Even it also have an similar accuracy as motion capture method
+    - Sensors have similar accuracy to motion capture

 2. **Free from Environmental Constraints**
-    - Studies we've mentioned had limitations in conducting experiments indoors
+    - Studies we've previously mentioned were limited to experiemental conditions indoors
-    - In this study, all the experiments are conducted against the background of the actual running environment
+    - In this study, all the experiments are conducted in an actual running environment

 3. **User-friendly**
-    - It can be used in practice
+    - It can be used in sports training
-    - We shows statistical data with visualization, so users can easily understand their personal data
+    - We clearly vizualize statistical data so users can easily understand their personal running information

 ## Expected Outcome
 1. **Provide personal Statistical Data**

-This application provides persoanl statistical data to user.
+This application provides personal statistical data to the user.
 Once the user finishes their run, he/she reports their emotional and physical state by responding to the question, 'How was your run?'.

 2. **Help prevent running injuries**

 Runners can choose to use the data to self-correct their running posture or utilize it as reference material for a consultation with an expert (that could include a doctor, physical therapist, or sports trainer).
-So it could help prevent running injuries.
+So, this app could help prevent running injuries.

 ## Activity Diagram